jianhong/genomictools/README.md

 2. Learn how to understand the results of RNA-seq and ChIP-seq data

-3. Become aware the experiemental approaches and the limitation of the pipeline.
+3. Become aware the experimental approaches and the limitation of the pipeline.

 ## references: